DimitriPalmer22/Relapse-Code-Documentation/Documentation/Sprint/Sprint 1.md

 ### Week 2

-# Concept Graph
+# Concept Graph For the Apartment
+The features the player learns as they traverse the level.
 - Basic Movement (walking type shit)
-- "Thoughts Mechanic" (The tooltips)
+- Interacting w/ objects
+- Shooting
+	- Ammo (We need a way to convey this)
+	- Reloading
-- "Journal Mechanic"
+- Enemies